 Hydrate.
 Follow with a lightweight, fragrance-free moisturizer to strengthen skin's protective barrier.
 (Dry, irritated skin is also more vulnerable to acne-causing bacteria and breakouts.)
 Our Oil-Free Moisturizer contains hyaluronic acid to help restore moisture reservoirs in deeper layers of skin, as well as soothing botanicals like aloe vera gel and cucumber extract.
 Wait 15 minutes before putting on the mask so the skin can fully absorb the product.

 - Keep makeup to a minimum.
 Now's the time to press pause on your usual beauty routine.
 Play up your eyes, and skip the blush and lipstick.
-If you absolutely can't go without a full face of makeup, swap out thick foundations and concealers for lighter, noncomedogenic formulas.
+If you absolutely can't go without a full face of makeup, swap out thick foundations and concealers for lighter, non-pore-clogging formulas.